neoformit/isee-docker-galaxy/README.md

-# isee_docker_galaxy
+# isee Docker Galaxy

-Dockerized iSEE to run as an interactive tool in Galaxy
+A dockerized iSEE to run as an interactive tool in Galaxy